amazon-connect/amazon-connect-salesforce-cti/lightning/readme.md

 ## 5.10 February 2020

-- **Feature**: CCP Audio Device Config Options

-You can now toggle Phone Type Settings and the new Audio Device Settings for Agents to see on their CCP.
-Audio Device Settings allows the Agents to choose custom/separate audio devices for their speaker, ringer, and microphone.

-- **Feature**: Custom Ringtone for chat

-You can now configure custom ringtone for chat (separate from softphone) from CTI adapter configuration page.

-- **Feature**: _Contact Control Panel (CCP) Audio Device Config Options._ You can now toggle Phone Type Settings and the new Audio Device Settings for agents to see on their CCP.
-Audio Device Settings allows the Agents to choose custom/separate audio devices for their speaker, ringer, and microphone.
+- **Feature**: _Contact Control Panel (CCP) Audio Device settings option._ Admins can toggle Phone type settings and the new [Audio Devices settings](https://docs.aws.amazon.com/connect/latest/adminguide/audio-device-settings.html) for agents to see on their CCP.
+[Audio Device settings](https://docs.aws.amazon.com/connect/latest/adminguide/audio-device-settings.html) allow the agents to choose audio devices for their speaker, microphone, and ringer.

-- **Feature**: Custom Ringtone for chat.
-You can now configure custom ringtone for chat (separate from softphone) from CTI adapter configuration page.
+- **Feature**: _Custom Ringtone for chat_.
+Admins can configure a custom ringtone for chat (separate from CCP) from the CTI Adapter configuration page.

-- **Enhancement**: The Salesforce built-in Cross Site Request Forgery (CSRF) protection are turned on for all Visualforce pages in the CTI adapter packages, which improves organizational security to protect against cross site request forgeries.
+- **Enhancement**: The Salesforce built-in Cross Site Request Forgery (CSRF) protection is enabled for all Visualforce pages in the CTI Adapter package which improves organizational security to protect against cross site request forgeries.
 - **Bugfix**: Decision blocks no longer requires both sockets to be connected.

-- **Bugfix**: We've fixed a bug where Click to Dial evidently stopped working after first use until the agent refreshed the page.
+- **Bugfix**: Click to Dial stopped working after first use until the agent refreshed the page.

-- **Bugfix**: We've fixed an error that prevented Contact Lens app resources from being hosted on a different domain than the Salesforce instance.
+- **Bugfix**: Error that prevented Contact Lens app resources from being hosted on a different domain than the Salesforce instance.

-- **Bugfix**: We've fixed an error that prevented Contact Lens app from displaying occasionally when Transcribe was enabled.
+- **Bugfix**: Error that prevented Contact Lens app from displaying intermittently when Transcribe was enabled.

-- **Bugfix**: Changed the logic for the IsContactTransfer CTI Flow Block which caused it to always return true.
+- **Bugfix**: Changed the logic for the IsContactTransfer CTI Flow Block which always returned true.

-- **Bugfix**: We've fixed various issues with Medialess popout not closing after the tabs are closed.
+- **Bugfix**: Medialess popout not closing after Salesforce tabs are closed.

-- **Bugfix**: We've fixed an issue where the login window did not close automatically after logging into the Connect.
+- **Bugfix**: Login window did not close automatically after logging into Connect.

-- **Bugfix**: We fixed an issue that prevented upgrading the package if the Case or Contact object contained encrypted fields.
+- **Bugfix**: Unable to upgrade the package if the Case or Contact object contained encrypted fields.

 ## 5.9 December 2020